 obligations assigned to the Metering Data Provider within any procedures authorised under the Rules; and

-obligations assigned to the Metering Data Provider in support of the responsible person.
+obligations assigned to the Metering Data Provider in support of the metering coordinator.

-This Service Level Procedure consolidates the following procedures and other documents relating to Metering Data Provider activities:

-Service Level Procedure: Metering Data Provider Services Category D for Metering Installation Types 1, 2, 3 and 4;

-Service Level Procedure: Metering Data Provider Services Category D for Metering Installation Types 5, 6 and 7;

-Service Level Requirement: Metering Data Provider Services Category Type 5C and 6C;and

-Meter Churn Data Management Procedure.

 Legal and Regulatory Framework

 In accordance with clause 7.4.1A of the Rules, the provision of metering data services must only be carried out by a Metering Data Provider.